ProgrammingGuy001/multi_client_chat_application/README.md

 ## Key Features
 - **Multi-client support:** Multiple clients can connect to a single server to participate in an interactive chat.
+- **Password authentication:** Clients must provide a valid password to connect to the server.
 - **Real-time messaging:** Clients can send and receive messages in real time.
 - **Threaded communication:** The server uses multithreading to handle multiple client connections concurrently.
 - **Graceful disconnection handling:** Clients and the server handle disconnections to avoid resource leaks.